richard-shan/fabRepo/docs/lessons/week2/cad.md

 ## FreeCAD

 The steps that I used to design my box in FreeCAD were essentially the same as the process used in Fusion.
 With the exception that a few tools were renamed and slightly modified in FreeCAD, it serves a similar purpose to Fusion360.
 However, FreeCAD's GUI is not very user friendly and overall is difficult to use.
-To start designing in the first place, I had to navigate through a series of hoops before I could start my modelling.
+To start designing in the first place, I had to navigate through a series of hoops before I could start my modeling.
 Additionally, FreeCAD's tools are not very organized and are just thrown together in a toolbar at the top.
 FreeCAD's view cube also does not allow for free rotation and only supports preset viewing angles.
 During the design process, FreeCAD continuously generated error messages, ranging from being unable to load a previous save of my file to telling me that my wires were unconnected, in a design that didn't have any wires or circuitry.
 To me, FreeCAD overall gave off the appearance of being an outdated software that while being functional, was far more difficult to use.
 Although I was able to design my part in FreeCAD, I do not think that I will continue using FreeCAD.

 <center>
 <img src="../../../pics/week2/freecadDesign.jpg" alt="FreeCAD model of the box" width="500"/>